 - The hospital or dependent operating facility must be removed from the hospital plan.
 The mere relocation of a hospital operation to a replacement facility or a change of sponsor does not trigger an entitlement.

 - At the start of the subsidy, eligible assets procured with the hospital's own funds must have existed and their regular useful life had not yet expired at that time.

 - Lump-sum compensation payments in the event of hospital closure or conversion (Art.
 17 Bavarian Hospital Act - BayKrG)

 - The entitlement requires that

-- the dismantled treatment places are not relocated to another hospital or the dismantled specialty is not rebuilt at another hospital,
+- the treatment places eliminated are not relocated to another hospital or the specialty eliminated is not rebuilt at another hospital,

 - the closure or conversion is not handled as part of insolvency proceedings.

-- The reduction of individual treatment places is not facilitated by lump-sum compensation payments, but by a two-year phase-out provision in the granting of the annual lump-sum payment (Art.
+- The dismantling of individual treatment places is not facilitated by means of lump-sum compensation payments, but by a two-year phase-out provision in the granting of the annual lump-sum payment (Art.
 12 Para.
 2 BayKrG).

 Applications for funding must be submitted to the locally responsible government.